Accessibility for Manitobans Act: What You Need to Know

 If you’re wondering about your website’s accessibility and compliance with standards like WCAG 2.0, we can help.
 We offer comprehensive accessibility audits that go beyond automated checks, identifying both obvious and subtle barriers that might affect users with disabilities.
 While automated tools can provide a good starting point, they may miss some issues or generate false positives.
 Contact us today if you have any questions or would like to have us take a look at your website’s accessibility compliance.

-By embracing the principles of the AMA and proactively addressing accessibility, Manitoba businesses can create a more inclusive online environment for everyone, while simultaneously reaping the benefits of a wider customer base and a positive brand image.
+By embracing the principles of the AMA and proactively addressing accessibility, Manitoba businesses and organizations can create a more inclusive online environment for everyone, while simultaneously reaping the benefits of a wider customer base and a positive brand image.

 Steve Suderman 200